Patiala State Monorail Trainways: Details about PSMT track

 The track of PSMT was constructed by firm named Marsland and Price, who were based in Bombay.
-The track was 18 pound per yard (9 kg/m) rail clipped to iron sleepers 10 in by 8 in by ½ in (250×200×13 mm).
+The track was 18 lbs/yd rail clipped to 10 by 8 by 1/2 in iron sleepers.

-On the Patiala – Sunam line, wooden sleepers 15 by 3 by 4 inches (380×75×100 mm) were initially used but were later replaced with iron sleepers due to termite infestation.
+On the Patiala – Sunam line, 15 by 3 by 4 in wooden sleepers were initially used but later replaced with iron sleepers due to termite infestation.

 Passengers, fares and cargo

 The PSMT was begun in 1907.
 Within a few years the advent of cars and trucks had the same effect on this line as it did on so many others.
 In 1927 the line was closed and here again it became unique.
 While most abandoned rail equipment is soon fed to the scrapper's torch and furnace, the PSMT's equipment was simply walked away from.
 For 35 years it rested where it was left.
 If it were not for a Mr. Mike Satow, a historian of things railroady in India, who discovered the remains in 1962, it would have disappeared from memory by now and so this page is dedicated to him.
 Largely due to him, one locomotive was restored to full working order by the Northern Railway Workshops at Amritsar.
 They also reconstructed the Chief Engineer's private inspection car on an old underframe and the two were placed as an operating display at the National Railway Museum of India.